-Worrying about how to eat healthy doesn’t have to be another burden while you’re out on the road.
-We’ve put together this list of smart eating tips so you can focus on more important things during your travels — like making things happen for your business.
+Worrying about how to eat healthy doesn’t have to be another burden while you’re traveling for work.
+We’ve put together this list of smart for eating healthy so you can focus on more important things during your travels — like making things happen for your business.

 B.Y.O.S.
 (Bring Your Own Snacks)

 Just like when you’re at home, eating out and opting for fast food can be an all-too-easy way to take in extra calories.
-Rather than be tempted by the easy and the potentially greasy, we recommend a bring-your-own approach.
-Packing a granola bar or dried fruit can give you the extra boost you need while you’re waiting at the gate or trying to make it through your flight, plus save you from the marked-up prices at the airport.
+Rather than be tempted by the easy and the potentially greasy unhealthy foods, we recommend a bring-your-own healthy snacks approach.
+Packing healthy snacks like granola bars or dried fruit can give you the extra boost you need while you’re waiting at the gate or trying to make it through your flight, plus save you from the marked-up prices at the airport.
+If you don’t have time to pack before leaving home, airports often offer healthy choices of snacks such as fresh fruit, vegetables, hard-boiled eggs, and more.

 Eat like the locals do—at home